The Short Answer

 The Long Answer

-Choose an exciting title.
-This is your project's first impression.
-A good title not only describes your project accurately, but is also witty and playful.
-A good title is like catnip for a Creative.
+- Choose an exciting and informative title: This is your project's first impression.
+A good title not only describes your project accurately but is also witty and playful.
+Feeling stuck?
+Here is a great formula to use:

-Answer every question (no skipping!).
-Be descriptive: you know your business and your vision but creatives don’t.
-The more information you provide, the more nuanced and on-point, the better the designs (or names) will be.
-Be honest and be specific.
-Remember, creatives are not mind readers.
+- Be honest and be specific: Remember, creatives are not mindreaders.
 If you don't share information about what you need, they won't be able to suggest designs (or names) you'll love.

 Follow these tips and you’re well on your way to finding your perfect design (or name)!